ruwanta/delaying-proxy/README.md

 ```

 ### How to Run
-The binaries are available at /modules/dist/target/appassembler.
+The binaries are available at /modules/dist/target/delaying-proxy.
 You can copy entire content and distribute as you wish.

-Go to "appassembler" directory
+Go to "delaying-proxy" directory

 Linux/Unix/OS-X
 ```